pianobin/songsync/README.md

 export SPOTIPY_REDIRECT_URI='your-app-redirect-url'
 ```

-## Run
+## Usage

-The YT playlist ID can be found from the URL of your Youtube/Youtube Music playlist.
-The YT playlist must be public or unlisted.
-Run the script and replace `yt_playlist_id` and `spotify_playlist_name` with your YouTube playlist ID and what you'd like to name the Spotify playlist:
+Run the script and replace `yt_playlist_id` and `spotify_playlist_name` with your YouTube playlist ID and what you'd like to name the Spotify playlist.

+Notes:

+- The YT playlist ID can be found from the URL of your Youtube/Youtube Music playlist.
+- The YT playlist must be public or unlisted.

+Example:

 ```
 python3 examples/convert_yt_to_spotify_playlist.py --yt_playlist_id PLwjEXrvFo-2Bs1-hvfjQ_G61COZ0aBTK5 --spotify_playlist_name "My Playlist"